 What if you have exempt or non-exempt employees?
 Well, I am happy you asked because there is a difference.
 If you have a non-exempt (hourly employee), the U.S. Department of Labor (DOL) requires a minimum recording of employee time cards for at least 3 years for each employee.
 So this means that you are required by law to track and maintain hourly employees’ time for three years for all hourly waged employees.
 If you are interested in learning more regarding exempt and nonexempt employees visit the Department of Labor website.

 Hold employees and workers accountable for their time

-Unfortunately time theft is a very serious issue in today’s workplace.
+Unfortunately, time theft is a very serious issue in today’s workplace.
 Employees may be cheating on their timesheets to have more money on their paycheck.
-This obviously has a negative impact for a nonprofit’s payroll budget.
+This obviously has a negative impact on a nonprofit’s payroll budget.

 A report by epaysystems.com states time theft is costing U.S. employers more than $400 billion in lost productivity every year.
 This is a lot of money in lost wages for employers to hemorrhage which could very well put them out of business.

 Without having an employee time clock, many companies and organizations are increasing their risk of being taken advantage of, employees stealing time from the company and payroll mistakes.

 The American Payroll Association reports that time theft can cost small businesses and organizations up to 7% of their gross yearly payroll.
 Again, this is a factor that could and can be a deciding factor in shutting down an organization due to lack of funds to continue operating.